The future of commissioning for social care

 Positive responses to COVID-19

-It’s important not to underestimate the challenges that were faced with lockdown: tens of thousands of people rapidly discharged from hospital people, many staff themselves needing to isolate, difficulties and costs in accessing personal protective equipment (PPE) and other supplies.
-The guide on challenges and solutions sets out the range of ways in which local authorities and commissioners worked to ensure that social care was able to function, that people were not left without vital care and that the provider sector could continue to operate.
+It’s important not to underestimate the challenges that were faced in the initial lockdown: tens of thousands of people rapidly discharged from hospital, many staff themselves ill or needing to isolate, difficulties and costs in accessing personal protective equipment (PPE) and other supplies.
+The guide on challenges and solutions sets out the range of ways in which local authorities, commissioners and communities worked to ensure that social care was able to function, that (the vast majority of) people were not left without vital care and that the provider sector could continue to operate.

 COVID-19 has raised the profile of social care.
 It’s shown we can work at pace and presents a chance to do things differently.
-Positives include:
+Positive examples from around the country include:

-- Innovative and flexible support services have responded well, providing positive support, valuing individuals and keeping people connected as well as safe, e.g. through Shared Lives, micro-providers, and peer support.
+- Innovative and flexible support services responded well, providing positive sustainable support, valuing individuals and keeping people connected as well as safe, e.g. through Shared Lives, micro-providers, and peer support.

 - Commissioners built positive relationships and maintained regular supportive communication with providers, which resulted in more solution-focused ways of working.

-- Strong local decision-making grounded in co-production, and really knowing communities and providers has saved lives, including through locally developed testing, early closure of care homes, targeted support and contacting all people with care and support needs to ensure appropriate responses.
+- Strong local decision-making grounded in co-production, and really knowing communities and providers has saved lives, including through locally developed testing, early closure of care homes to new admissions, targeted support and contacting all people with care and support needs to ensure appropriate responses.

 - Disabled people and communities have galvanised around a campaigning message about rights, social justice and equalities that is focused on the lives people want to lead.